Peculiar Disk Substructures Associated with the Young Eruptive Star EX Lupi: Peculiar Disk Structures and Their Properties

 The detection of a narrow outer ring structure offers important insights into its formation mechanisms and the underlying physical processes.
 One plausible explanation is that this substructure results from dust trapping in gas pressure maxima.
 In these regions, dust grains accumulate at local pressure maxima where their inward radial drift is halted, leading to the formation of confined dust concentrations.
-This mechanism has been widely proposed by several disks revealed by ALMA to explain the origin of their dust ring structures \citep[e.g.,][]{muto_significant_2015, tsukagoshi_flared_2019, yen_kinematical_2020, liu_forming_2024}.
+This mechanism has been widely proposed to explain the origin of dust ring structures in several disks revealed by ALMA \citep[e.g.,][]{muto_significant_2015, tsukagoshi_flared_2019, yen_kinematical_2020, liu_forming_2024}.

 A key diagnostic for assessing the efficiency of dust trapping is the ratio of the dust ring width to the local pressure scale height, $\hat{w}_{\rm d}/h_{\rm p}$.
 This dimensionless ratio reflects the degree of radial confinement relative to the vertical gas structure and serves as a proxy for the effectiveness of dust accumulation.
 According to \citet{dullemond_disk_2018}, dust trapping within pressure bumps is expected to produce dust rings narrower than the local pressure scale height.